wp-pwa/worona-wp-plugin/readme.txt

 Make your WordPress site mobile-ready with a few clicks.
 Easy & free forever.

 == Description ==
-Worona is an all-in-one WordPress plugin that significantly improves your mobile site’s performance in a very easy way, and 100% free.
+Worona is an all-in-one solution that upgrades your WordPress site to the mobile era in a very easy way, and 100% free.

 Creating a website with a responsive design is no longer enough.
 Mobile sites must be fast and relevant - delivering compelling mobile experiences is what makes a difference and keep people engaged these days.